Kamil-Kot/Kamil-Kot/README.md

 ### Hi there 👋

-My name is Kamil Kot and I'm a Data Analyst which focuses mostly on:
+My name is Kamil Kot and I'm a Data Analyst located in London, which focuses mostly on:

 ✳️SQL